Contrast-Security-OSS/ops-hire-project/README.md

 # The goal

 Make this project better by adding new features and improving our automation.
+Fork this project from your github account!

 # Tasks